Intermittent Fasting On The Ketogenic Diet

 During the first stage of the ketogenic diet, the intermittent fasting schedule shouldn’t be treated very strictly.
 This is due to the fact that the body is not yet accustomed to long periods of abstinence from food.
 As you work toward entering a state of ketosis, you should eat only three meals per day with no snacks in between.
 This means improving the quality of your meals in a way that includes dietary choices that make you feel satiated for longer periods.

 As you head toward stage 2, keto-adaptation, you might experience feelings of hunger, headaches or brain fog, and fatigue.
 This is common and to be expected.
 The addition of sea salt, potassium, and lemon juice can combat all of these unpleasant side effects, which only exist on a temporary basis as your body adjusts to its new ketogenic state.
 Taking MCT oil while fasting which will not break a fast will also help give your brain fuel and keep you satisfied longer.
 MCT oil is a great source of ketones.

 By the time you reach the final stage of the ketogenic diet, where the body has become accustomed to existing in a state of ketosis, you will be down to one to two meals a day, in which your body enters the stage of burning fat.
 This means your fasting periods are longer, but it doesn’t mean you are having a low-calorie diet, too.
-The goal is to keep your calorie intake high enough to keep your body well-fed between meals without frequently triggering insulin throughout the day to experience the benefits of intermittent fasting.
+The goal is to keep your calorie intake high enough to keep your body well-fed between meals without frequently triggering Fat Storing Hormone throughout the day to experience the benefits of intermittent fasting.

 Intermittent fasting on keto can be the key to thriving on a low-carb diet, especially when weight loss is concerned.
 What’s important is to have a keto meal plan in place.
 Gradually separate your meals with longer periods of fasting and have well-rounded and satiating meals when you do eat.